linuskmr/intcode-arduino/README.md

 At 9600 baud, I achieve a performance of breathtaking 10 instructions per second with my Arduino Uno.

-In the second part of 19 December 2019, about 370000 instructions have to be executed.
-This results in a computing time of over 10 hours 🎉
+In the second part of [Day 19 from Advent of Code 2019](https://adventofcode.com/2019/day/9), about 370000 instructions have to be executed for completing the task.
+This results in a computing time of over 10 hours 🎉.

 ## Intcode Language Specifications

 The Intcode programming language was created in the [Advent of Code 2019](adventofcode.com/2019).
-The characteristic of the language is that it consists only of integers.
-An instruction consists of an [opcode](###opcodes) and the following arguments
+The characteristic of the language is that it only consists of integers.
+An instruction consists of an operation code, or [opcode](#opcodes) for short, and rguments.
+The number of arguments depends on the opcode.

 ### Opcodes